katjam/tech-exeter-try-elm/PITCHME.md

 @[48-50](Replace old string values with Color values)

 Note:
-- Client wants a list of colours - not strings.
+- Start by adding new feature in view - follow compiler messages

 +++
 ## Oops!